alexpondaven/MarsRover/README.md

 ## Node.js Server
 Node.js is chosen as the back-end server.
 It establishs a server at port 5000 (`https://localhost:5000`).
 Data packet containing information on Battery and Speed would be returned if there is a fetch at subpage `/hi` (which is done under the hood)

-The server takes in command line input for testing currently, which would update its database on Battery and Speed, and reflected on the client webpage.
+The server takes in command line input and TCP packet, which would update its database on Battery and Speed, and reflected on the client webpage.

 Input in the following format: <br/>
 * battery charge: `b` + { number ∈ (0,100) }